hlimbo/definitelynotbomberman/README.md

 Inputs: Keyboards and Mouse

-Game Goal?
-* Beat all the rooms before time runs out!
+Can you beat all the rooms before time runs out?

-Features
+### Features

-* 4 Bomb Types (Add gifs per each one)
+#### 4 Bomb Types (Add gifs per each one)
 * Goo - slows down enemies hit by explosion
 * Root - roots enemies down for X seconds hit by explosion
 * Poison - deals damage over time for enemies hit by explosion
 * Gravity - pulls enemies towards explosion's center

+####  Bomb Auto Switcher
 * Bomb auto-switches to the last bomb type you picked up - add gif to showcase this by running through a bomb pickup

 * Use Scroll wheel to switch between different bomb types - (add gif of player cycling through different bomb types)

+#### Random Enemy Generations
 * Random enemy and wave generation per room
 * As you progress through more rooms, different kinds of enemies appear

-* 3 Enemy Types
+### 3 Enemy Types
 * Noob Slime
 * Ranger Slime
 * Dasher Slime

-* 1 Level - 5 rooms
+### Background Info
+* This was originally made during a 2 day game jam on July 2025 and was extended over the course of 2 months to continuously add features/polish/refinement to the game.
+Game serves mostly as a tech demo to discover what's possible in the Godot 4.4 game engine.

-Stretch Goals
+### Stretch Goals
-* Implement different explosion vfx for each bomb explosion type
 * Add Root, Slow, Poison and Gravity visuals on enemies affected by these status effects
 * Add dust particles as enemies move around.
 Enemies should hop around similar to how the bomb bounces
 * Add shadows underneath enemies